 Human Anatomy and Physiology I covers the structure and function of the human body.
 Included is an orientation of the human body, basic principles of chemistry, a study of cells and tissues, metabolism, joints, the integumentary, skeletal, muscular, and nervous systems, and the senses.
 Dissection, histological studies, and physiology are featured in the laboratory experience.
 A 120-minute laboratory is required.

-BIO 202.
-HUMAN ANATOMY PHYSIOLOGY II (3-2-4) PREREQUISITES: A grade of C or better in BIO 103 or successful placement on the Alabama Community College System Biology Placement Exam and a grade of C or better in BIO 201.
+Prerequisites: A grade of C or better in BIO 103 or successful placement on the Alabama Community College System Biology Placement Exam.